Nicola has acted as sole counsel in all of her notable cases unless otherwise stated.

 Trial.
-Nicola represented a 16 year old boy with both language and communication issues.
+Representing a 16 year old boy with both language and communication issues.
 He was assisted by an intermediary for the trial.
 Very sensitive stranger rape case involving frame by frame CCTV analysis from a number of city centre venues.

 R v A. Rape.
 Defending.
 Youth Court

 Trial.
-Nicola represented a 15 year old boy for trial who had been charged with the rape of a 14 year old girl, arising out of what he argued was teenage sexual exploration.
+A 15 year old boy for trial had been charged with the rape of a 14 year old girl, arising out of what he argued was teenage sexual exploration.
 Issue was consent.
 The case involved sensitive and careful cross examination of a number of teenage witnesses and examination of phone evidence, some of which was not disclosed until day two of the trial.
+Defendant acquitted.

 R v W Prosecuting.
 Rape.
 Youth Court

 Trial.
 The Complainant was an adult relative of the youth Defendant.
 She was asleep at the time the offence was committed.
-The Defendant initially denied any sexual contact at all but in cross-examination he claimed that she had consented to mutual sexual touching, but that no penetration had taken place.
+Defendant convicted.

 R v C Prosecuting.
 Biological weapons.
 Youth Court